Look at this series of pictures. (From American Printing House for the Blind website)

 Our children with CVI lack this visual access to “duckness”.
 They lack the expanded and repeated knowledge about ducks.
 If they have seen a duck, their idea of “duckness” is limited to that one duck.
 Due to reduced eye contact with people and with reduced eye to object abilities, adults do not explain the shared salient features that all ducks share.

 As adults serving children with CVI, we should be aware of this limited access and limited understanding that can occur in 3D and 2D.
-We must create opportunities to expand children’s access matched to their assessed functional visual skills measured with the CVI Range (Roman-Lantzy 2007).
+We must create opportunities to expand children’s access matched to their assessed functional visual skills.
 We must evaluate all our materials with this visual access limitation considered.
-We must adjust our own interactions and instructions to include salient feature, comparative language (Roman-Lantzy).
+We must adjust our own interactions and instructions to include visual attribute language of the same and different visual feature of items.